pytorch-ignite/pytorch-ignite.ai/src/guide/04-fastai-lr-finder.md

 ---
 title: How to use FastaiLRFinder with Ignite
 date: 2021-08-02
+weight: 4
 downloads: true
 sidebar: true
 tags:
   - lr finder
 ---

+# How to use FastaiLRFinder with Ignite

 This how-to guide demonstrates how we can leverage the [`FastaiLRFinder`](https://pytorch.org/ignite/generated/ignite.handlers.lr_finder.FastaiLRFinder.html) handler to find an optimal learning rate to train our model on.
 We will compare the results produced with and without using the handler for better understanding.